helintongh/LinuxCommandImplement/README.md

 # Implement's principle

-When we enter an instruction in the shell.
+When we enter an instruction in the shell.Its workflow.

 ![Shell Command workflow](resource/1.jpg)